simontran7/algorithms-handbook/src/dynamic-programming.md

 ## Use Case

-Problems suitable for dynamic programming typically involve making decisions where each choice influences subsequent decisions.
-Then, the goal is to:
+Problems that typically involve making decisions where each choice influences subsequent decisions, where the goal is to:

 - Optimization problems
 - Combinatorial problems